 The Committee’s Purpose

-The purpose of the Nominating and Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Schlumberger Limited (“Schlumberger”) is to assist the Board to
+The purpose of the Committee is to assist the Board to:

-- nominate Directors to serve on and to chair the Board committees
+- nominate directors to serve on, and to chair, the Board’s committees;

-- oversee Schlumberger’s corporate reputation and social responsibility strategies
+- oversee Schlumberger’s corporate citizenship and environmental and social responsibility strategies; and

 - oversee the annual review of the Board’s performance.